Limbo779/My-CP-Journey/README.md

 ### 1.)
 Codeforces

-I have Solved one problem in 800 rating level
+I have Solved two problem in 800 rating level

 I have not attended any contest so far